QZOFlameFE/FE2024_1st_repo_ByFlame/README.md

 </div>

 ## Chassis design
-The basic of our chassis design comes from Ackerman model.
-It improves robot's stability during turns,
+The base of our chassis design comes from Ackerman model.
+It improves robot's stability during turns and ...
+We have a differential in driving rear axle of our robot to make turns smoother.
+If robot turns one wheel will move slower than second so our robot will turn by steering mechanism in supplies with the differential.
 <table>
 <tr>
 <th width=250>